spikel46/scripting/README.md

 * script to remind me how to automate outputting stuff to bash so I can have path variables.
 * can be improved with conditionals

+### seattle u scheduler
+* A script used to automatically add my classes for a quarter to my Seattle U Calendar

 ### selenium setup
 * script to add folder to path.
 Selenium with firefox needs the folder containing geckodriver to be in path, so this accomplishes that without the need for hard-coding.